VITA-Group/GLNet/README.md

 We will provide a complete usage pretrained models for our paper very soon.

-Collaborative Global-Local Networks for Memory-Efﬁcient Segmentation of Ultra-High Resolution Images
+<a href="https://arxiv.org/abs/1905.06368">Collaborative Global-Local Networks for Memory-Efﬁcient Segmentation of Ultra-High Resolution Images</a>

 Wuyang Chen*, Ziyu Jiang*, Zhangyang Wang, Kexin Cui, and Xiaoning Qian